AdobeStock_657802431

 Eligibility

 To be eligible to apply for this award students must be undertaking one of the approved projects below.
-An additional requirement for those applying to the supplemental scholarship on its own is to have applied for or be the recipient of, a base PhD scholarship from ANU.
+An additional requirement is to have applied for and be accepted as a PhD candidate at ANU.

 More information about eligibility to apply for the award is available here.